 He is a trusted adviser to healthcare practices across the country.
 He spends most of his time writing articles, speaking at conferences and consulting with clients on the phone.
 He is constantly looking for new ways to automate marketing and referral generation in healthcare using technology and systems, and juggles multiple roles as a writer, consultant, inventor and family guy.

-In Touch EMR has now grown to over 1000 clients and the company founders have been seen on CNN, Forbes, Huffington Post, Amazon, been featured as a ClearDATA success story, received the prestigious ONC certification, 2015 and 2016 PQRS registry designation, integrated with Microsoft’s cutting edge patient portal technology and initiated groundbreaking healthcare partnerships with companies like Novartis.
+In Touch EMR has now grown to over 1000 clients and the company founders have been seen on CNN, Forbes, Huffington Post, Amazon, been featured as a ClearDATA success story, received the prestigious ONC certification, integrated with Microsoft’s cutting edge patient portal technology and initiated groundbreaking healthcare partnerships with companies like Novartis.
 All of this is possible thanks to clients across the country who have embraced In Touch EMR.

 Nitin is a prolific speaker, and has served an adjunct faculty member on Health, Wellness and Kinesiology at Millersville University, PA, was a guest speaker at the annual South Asian Student’s Association 2005 in Los Angeles, CA and at the University of Michigan, Ann Arbor.
 He was a keynote speaker at Shades of Brown, an international educational conference in Toronto, CA.